italomandara/CXPatcher/README.md

 ## What version of CrossOver does it support?

-CXPatcher up to 0.3 will support only 22.x.x
+- CXPatcher up to 0.3 will support only 22.x.x
-CXPatcher from 0.4 on will support 23.x.x
+- CXPatcher from 0.4 on will support 23.x.x
-CXPatcher from 0.5 on will support 24.x.x
+- CXPatcher from 0.5 on will support 24.x.x
-CXPatcher from 0.6 on will support 25.x.x
+- CXPatcher from 0.6 on will support 25.x.x
+ans so on...
 (keep an eye on the specific verson)

 ## What MacOS does it support